777arc/textbook/content/noise.rst

 Noise and dB
 #############

-In this chapter we will discuss noise, including how it is modeled and handled in a communications system.
-We will also introduce decibels (dB) along the way.
+In this chapter we will discuss noise, including how it is modeled and handled in a wireless communications system.
+Concepts include AWGN, complex noise, and SNR/SINR.
+We will also introduce decibels (dB) along the way, as it is widely within wireless comms and SDR.

 ************************
 Gaussian Noise